Transparent Trade-offs between Properties of Explanations: Induction: Optimizing Explanation Functions

-approaches to the optimal explanation function { } as $\sigma^2\to\infty$ and $N\to\infty$. \end{proposition} \begin{proof} The complete proof can be found in the appendix.
-However, the key insight is to write the inductive optimization in Equation~\ref{eqn:prop-objective} as the limiting case of a transductive optimization, which allows us to manipulate it algebraically to show its equivalence to the inference problem in Equation~\ref{eqn:prop-gp}. \end{proof} When the similarity measures in Equation~\ref{eqn:obj_ind_ex} are precision functions corresponding to kernels, that is $s(\*x,\*x')=-k_{\text{robust}}^{-1}(\*x,\*x')$ and $\tilde{S}=-K_{\text{smooth}}^{-1}$, we can define the GP kernel $K$ in Equation~\ref{eqn:gp} such that
+\textit{Proof.} The complete proof can be found in the appendix.
+However, the key insight is to write the inductive optimization in Eq.~\ref{eqn:prop-objective} as the limiting case of a transductive optimization, which allows us to manipulate it algebraically to show its equivalence to the inference problem in Eq.~\ref{eqn:prop-gp}.